The Cyclades · Milos

 €€

-The Pollonia waterfront classic — feet-in-sand tables, simple grilled fish, the kind of long lunch that turns into an afternoon.
-Less precious than Astakas, often where locals end up.
+The Pollonia waterfront classic: feet-in-sand tables, simple grilled fish, a lunch that keeps extending itself into the afternoon.
+Less precious than Astakas, and the one we'd pick on an ordinary day.

 Polloniaseafood